 - How I approach and adapt to unforeseen circumstances/issues

-- How I keep a cool head when emotions are high
+- How do I keep a cool head when emotions are high

 - How I read situations and get positive outcomes in difficult situations

 Perhaps some of these examples seem obvious, that is because they are.
 But, it is also easy to forget sometimes what is important to you when the environment is challenging or the situation is less than ideal, you can let yourself down.

 When you can connect the dots between how you interact and behave, and people’s respect for you, then you will be rapidly moving towards creating a sustainable practitioner vision.

 It is really important to attach specific actions to what you want to achieve.
 Without a clear and decisive action plan, it can be really difficult to achieve your goals and make your vision a reality, especially in the long term.

 So, these action points are how you will hold yourself accountable to your long-term vision, they essentially encompass the 3 previous statements but provide clear, measurable action points.